Mutual obligation requirements for principal carers

 Christmas Day and New Year’s Day public holiday fortnight

-If your 2 week reporting period includes public holidays, you don’t have to do activities in your Job Plan.
-This includes any other activities, regardless of your payment type.
+When your 2 week reporting period includes Christmas public holidays, you don’t have to do activities in your Job Plan.
+This applies to all principal carers regardless of your payment type.
 You will still need to report on your scheduled day.

 Allowable break provisions